The Eras Era

 «At the time I was honestly really sad.
 Cause I'd actually gone through the stuff that I had sung about.
 But this time, I've got sunglasses on and a mojito and just, like, it's chill this time.
 It's really nice to be able to put this album out and not be sad.
 And not be, like, taking breaks in between interviews to cry.
 I'm telling you, it's much better this way.»

-Honorary Doctorate and The Launch of Midnights
+Honorary Doctorate and the Launch of Midnights

 Further information: Midnights Era

-For much of the first half of 2022, however, Taylor kept a low profile.
-She was largely out of the public eye, reportedly spending time in London with then-partner Joe Alwyn.
-Her rare public outings were mostly tied to film festivals, where she promoted her short film for “All Too Well.”
-With no major projects on the horizon, media speculation intensified, and fans began to sense a familiar pattern: the eerie calm that always seems to precede a Swiftian storm.
-Then, just as August drew to a close, Taylor stunned the music world.
-While accepting the “Video of the Year” award at the 2022 MTV Video Music Awards for “All Too Well (The Short Film),” she finally revealed a secret she had managed to keep entirely under wraps:
+With no major projects on the horizon after her speech, media speculation about new music intensified, as fans sensed a familiar pattern: the eerie calm that often precedes a Swiftian storm.
+Then, just as August drew to a close, Taylor stunned the music world while accepting the “Video of the Year” award at the MTV Video Music Awards for “All Too Well (The Short Film),” where she finally revealed a secret she had managed to keep entirely under wraps:

 «I wouldn’t be able to re-record my albums if it weren’t for you.
 You emboldened me to do that.
 And I had made up my mind that if you were going to be this generous and give us this [award], I thought it might be a fun moment to tell you that my brand new album comes out October 21.
 And I will tell you more at midnight.»

 For the first time, Taylor paused an ongoing era to launch another one.
-Read more about the Midnights Era here.
+Read more about the Midnights era here.

 The Tale of Speak Now (Taylor's Version)